Sightseeing in the close surrounding

 Gandia is a harbour city of 70,000 people,

-at an hour drive from Valencia, and half an hour from La Torreta.
+an hours drive from Valencia, and half an hour from La Torreta.

 former palace of the Borgia family, and the Holy Mary church,